latex3/l3build/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome: log them in the same way as bugs and pick the 'Enhancement' label.
+Feature requests are welcome: log them in the same way as bugs.
 We welcome feature requests for the test set up, the build process, _etc._

 ## Code contributions